pandas-dev/pandas/doc/source/user_guide/basics.rst

 Flexible binary operations
 --------------------------

-With binary operations between pandas data structures, there are two key points of interest:
+With binary operations between pandas data structures, there are two keys points of interest:

-* Broadcasting behavior between higher- (e.g. DataFrame) and lower-dimensional (e.g. Series) objects.
+* Broadcasting behavior between higher- (e.g DataFrame) and lower-dimensional (e.g Series) objects.
 * Missing data in computations.

-We will demonstrate how to manage these issues independently, though they can be handled simultaneously.
+We will show how to manage these issues independently, though they can be handled simultaneously.

 Matching / broadcasting behavior